cloudsecuritylabs/AZ-900-LABS-FROM-GITHUB-NOV2020/AZ-900-Microsoft_Azure_Fundamentals_Hands_On_Labs_Videos.md

 Lab instructions are available on the github page @ https://github.com/MicrosoftLearning/AZ-900T0x-MicrosoftAzureFundamentals/tree/master/Instructions/Walkthroughs
 These lab instructions were last update in November 2020 at the time of completing these labs.
 I have used a Mac Machine for completing these labs.

-Links to the Azure Fundamentals (Az 900) labs on Youtube are provided below:
+Links to the Azure Fundamentals (AZ 900) labs on Youtube are provided below:
 ===============================================

 01-Create a virtual machine.md - [https://youtu.be/22FiGtzaj60](https://youtu.be/22FiGtzaj60)